portfolio-performance/portfolio-help/docs/en/concepts/performance/time-weighted.md

     where *n* is the number of holding periods and r<sub>t</sub> is the return rate for holding period *t*.

     !!!
 Note
-        Figure 1 depicts a simplified example with three holding periods and *known* performances (10%, 5%, and 10%), which is, of course, not the case in the real world.
+        Figure 1 depicts a simplified example with three holding periods and *known* performances (10%, 5%, and 10%), along with one incoming cashflow (20) and one outgoing cashflow (-30).
+In reality, however, actual returns are unknown; only the intermediate valuations of the portfolio are available.

         Figure: Portfolio with 1 Deposit and 1 Withdrawal (Removal) transaction and thus 3 holding periods.{class=pp-figure}

         ![](images/TTWROR-manual-calculation.svg)

         What is the TWR of this portfolio?
 According to Equation 2, this should be: `[(1+0.1)*(1+0.05)*(1+0.1)]-1 = 27.05%`.
 Please note, that this is *not* an annualized return but a return for the entire period.
 The durations of the holding periods could differ but no information about durations is provided.
 Secondly, the sequence of the returns does not matter; (5%, 10%,10%) gives the same result.
 Lastly, the size and timing of the cash flows do not impact the result.
-If there were no cash flows, the intermediate values would be: `100*1.1= 110; 110*1.05= 115.5`, and `115.5*1.1= 127.5`, or the starting value `100*1.275`.
+If there were no cash flows for example, the intermediate values would be: `100*1.1= 110; 110*1.05= 115.5`, and `115.5*1.1= 127.5`.
+This is excatly the same result as starting with a MVB = 100 and a performance of 27,50% or the starting value `100*1.275`.

         However, since there are cash flows, Equation 1 could be used to calculate the holding period returns (instead of assuming they were given):

         - HP1: no cash flow: `(110/100)-1 = 10%`.
-        - HP2: cash inflow of 20: `[136.5/(110+20)]-1=5%`.
+        - HP2: cash inflow of 20: `[136.5/(110+20)]-1 = 5%`.
-        - HP3: cash outflow of -30: `[117.15/(136.5-30)]-1`.
+        - HP3: cash outflow of -30: `[117.15/(136.5-30)]-1 = 10.33%` .

         Please note that the formula for the cash outflow is slightly different than the one given in Equation 2 (see [TTWROR at security level](./time-weighted.md#ttwror-at-security-level) for an explanation).

 ## Implementation in PP

 In the classical method described above, an asset valuation is required at each cash flow.
 You need to know the value of the portfolio or asset just before each cash flow.
 However, there are instances when this isn't feasible, and only monthly or quarterly valuations are available.
 These valuations may or may not coincide with the cash flows.
 In such cases, an approximation can be used.
-However, when a valuation is available just before each cash flow, a True Time-Weighted Rate Of Return (TTWROR) could be calculated.
+However, when a valuation is available just before each cash flow, a *True* Time-Weighted Rate Of Return (TTWROR) could be calculated.
 The term is coined to differentiate this method from the approximations mentioned above.

 In the past, when computing power was expensive, it made sense to create longer holding periods to ease the computational burden, particularly for the required valuations at each cash flow.
 Today, this is no longer the case, and software like PP can calculate the market value of investments practically in real time.
-As an in-between solution,PP creates valuations of the different components on a daily basis, regardless of whether there is a cash flow.
+As an in-between solution, PP creates valuations of the different components on a daily basis, regardless of whether there is a cash flow.
 Therefore, the holding periods all have equal durations of one day.

 With daily valuations, it makes sense to assume that cash inflows occur at the very start of the day.
 The money is immediately available to invest during the day.
 Consequently, there will never be a portfolio with an MVB of 0, because cash inflows are added immediately to the portfolio.
 PP also assumes that cash outflows occur at the very end of the day, just before valuation.
 Thus, it makes sense to reflect this in Equation 1: inflows are added to the MVB, and outflows are added to the MVE.